duytamdev/workcv-spring/README.md

 2. Install the necessary dependencies.
 Make sure you have Java and Maven installed on your machine.

-3. Configure the database connection in the `application.properties` file.
-Update the database URL, username, and password according to your setup.

-4. Build the project using Maven: mvn clean install
+3. Build the project using Maven: mvn clean install

-5. Run the application:
+4. Run the application:
 mvn spring-boot:run

-6. Access the application in your web browser at `http://localhost:8080`.
+5. Access the application in your web browser at `http://localhost:8080`.

-Please note that these instructions are a general guide, and you may need to adapt them based on your specific environment and setup.